Showers and Toilets in Prison

 While an unusual area to discuss, showering and restroom facilities are an important area of life within the Federal Bureau of Prisons.
 While somewhat taboo, many new to the federal prison experience have significant anxiety when it comes to private concerns such as the showers and toilets in prison.

-While facilities will differ depending on the prison in question, all prisoners have 24-hour access to restroom facilities, and mostly adequate access to bathing facilities.
+While facilities will differ depending on the prison location in question, all prisoners have 24-hour access to restroom facilities, and mostly adequate access to bathing facilities.
 By policy, all federal prisoners are supposed to have access to restroom facilities 24 hours a day.
 Showers depend more so on the local prison facility.
 The general rule of thumb is that showers are accessible during non-lockdown hours.
 The major differences seen are amongst cell- and dorm-based housing.

 Toilets in Prison